-Underlying the idea that credit access alleviates hardship is the basic insight that individuals benefit from having expanded options as they manage their consumption over time.
-If an otherwise credit-constrained household can borrow, at least for a short period, it can potentially smooth expenditures around periods of income or consumption shocks, which in the absence of borrowing would lead to adverse events like eviction and forgone health care.
-Under such difficult circumstances, individuals might rationally value current consumption quite highly compared to future consumption, and therefore benefit from borrowing in spite of high interest rates.
-5 In light of this consideration, it is natural to test the hypothesis that access to payday loans reduces the likelihood of the negative outcomes under consideration.
+borrow, even for a short period, the household can potentially smooth expenditures around periods of income or consumption shocks, which in the absence of borrowing would lead to adverse events like delinquency on rent payments, eviction, or forgone health care.
+Under such difficult circumstances, individuals might rationally place a high value on current consumption relative to future consumption, and therefore benefit from borrowing in spite of high interest rates.
+Furthermore, competition in credit markets can benefit consumers; if payday loans offer clear financial benefits over a consumer's next best borrowing option, payday loan access can be beneficial.10 In light of these considerations, it is natural to test the hypothesis that access to payday loans reduces the likelihood of the negative outcomes under consideration.